 2. Anchor Them in Desire

 Every memorable character wants something.
 Not just a goal in the plot, but a yearning that shapes their choices.
 They have an inner and an outer desire.
 Maybe it’s freedom, redemption, love, or simply safety.
 Those desires become the heartbeat of your story.
-And when the inner and outer desires are in conflict, resolving this difference can make for a really fulfilling character arc.
+And when the inner and outer desires conflict, resolving this difference can make for a really fulfilling character arc.

 Ask yourself: If the world were quiet and safe, what would my character still long for?